mongodb-js/metrics/README.md

 });
 ```

+### Resources

+Everything you want to track is organized into _resources_ and their _actions_.
+Each resource/action pair can be reported differently to one or more trackers.

+For example, if you want to track application launches, you would create an
+`App` resource with a `launched` action.
+If you want to track different types
+of errors, you could create an `Error` resource and give it different actions,
+like `warning`, `exception`, `fatal`.

-You need to add resources before you can track events.
+You need to add resources before you can track anything.
 The _App_ and _User_
 resources are almost always required.
 Once they are added (see Quick Start for
 an example), you can use the `.track()` helper to conveniently track events.